 What is “Bad Faith?”

-An insurance company is obliged to act with the best interest of the client in mind.
-When an insurance company fails to act in an honest and fair way towards its policy holders and/or is deceitful, insurance bad faith is said to have occurred.
+An insurance company is obligated to act with the best interest of the insured in mind.
+When an insurance company fails to act in an honest and fair way towards its policyholders and/or is deceitful, insurance bad faith is said to have occurred.

 Situations in which Insurance Bad Faith can occur vary widely.
 Insurance Bad Faith may occur in conjunction with auto insurance, health insurance, uninsured/underinsured motorist insurance, life insurance, homeowners insurance, medical malpractice insurance, and disability insurance.

 - Failure to investigate a claim in a proper and reasonable manner